• Skip to primary navigation

 Can you freeze a Sugar Cream Pie?

 I never have, but that is how you buy a Wick’s Pie.
-They are baked and sold frozen.
-All you have to do and let it thaw.
+They are baked and sold frozen—all you have to do and let it thaw.

 Can I put cinnamon on top instead of nutmeg?

-Yes, and many recipes just put cinnamon on top or a mixture of cinnamon and nutmeg.
+Yes, many recipes just put cinnamon on top or a mixture of cinnamon and nutmeg.
 I have had this pie without a topping on top.
 It’s up to you.
-I just happen to love nutmeg.
+I happen to love nutmeg.

 What is a Finger Pie?